ananace/factorio_mods/README.md

-# Factorio management gem (focussed on use for modding)
+# Factorio management gem

+The main focus for this gem is for modding and management of mods, but it contains APIs for more uses than that.

 ## Installation